SDK integration

 should be replaced with your Batch SDK API key.
 You'll find it in Settings → General.

-Note that you should not use the same API key for iOS and Android.
+You should not use the same API key for iOS and Android.

 Android